Akil Baddoo Player Props: Tigers vs. Twins

-On Tuesday, Akil Baddoo (.500 slugging percentage in past 10 games, including two home runs) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 6:40 PM ET.
+Akil Baddoo -- hitting .286 in his past 10 games -- will be in action for the Detroit Tigers against the Minnesota Twins, with Bailey Ober on the hill, on August 9 at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Twins.
+He had two hits (going 2-for-4) in his most recent game against the Twins.

 Akil Baddoo Game Info & Props vs. the Twins